bonny/WordPress-Simple-History/readme.txt

 -   **Settings Metabox**: The metabox linking to the settings page has been removed, as settings are now accessible from the top menu bar.
 -   **Legacy Code Cleanup**: Removed several old and unused files, functions, and JavaScript hooks that are no longer relevant to the current implementation.

-🌟 Pssst....
-Don't forget that you can [sponsor this project to keep it free and open source](https://simple-history.com/sponsor/).

 ### 4.17.0 (August 2024)